pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 ## Config follower Docker authentication

 The follower service will reboot Pryv services when applying an update from the admin panel after performing a version upgrade.
-In order to download the new Docker images from the Pryv private repository, the container needs to have access to a valid token.
+In order to download the new Docker images from the Pryv private repository, the container needs to have access to a valid authentication token.

-Adapt the `config-follower/config-follower.yml` mounting point for the `.docker/config.json` file to the user with whom you will perform the `docker-login` command.
+Adapt the `config-follower/config-follower.yml` mounting point for the `.docker/config.json` file to the user with whom you will perform the `docker login` command (in the steps below).

 ## SSL certificates